-The Bates College Noonday Concert series opens its fall 1999 season with a selection of programs in September.
-The free concerts, open to the public, will be held Tuesdays from 12:30 to 1 p.m. at the college’s Olin Arts Center Concert Hall, located on Russell Street in Lewiston.
+The Bates College Noonday Concert series continues its winter season with a selection of programs throughout the month of March.
+The free concerts, open to the public, will be held Tuesdays and Thursdays from 12:30 to 1 p.m. at the college’s Olin Arts Center Concert Hall, 75 Russell St.

 Educational leaders from Bates College, Manchester College in North Manchester, Ind., and the University of Texas at Arlington will discuss the changing role of higher education in a round-table format at 7:30 p.m.
 Monday, Feb.
 14, in the Edmund S. Muskie Archives, 70 Campus Ave.
 The public is invited to attend the Bates College Millennial Series lecture free of charge.